Mike Bennett (wrestler): Ring of Honor (2008–2015)

-New Japan Pro-Wrestling (2014–2015)
+New Japan Pro-Wrestling (2014–2015; 2024)

 In May 2014, Bennett took part in a tour co-produced by ROH and New Japan Pro-Wrestling (NJPW).
 On May 17 at War of the Worlds, Bennett was defeated by one of NJPW's top wrestlers, Hiroshi Tanahashi, in an interpromotional match.
 Through ROH's relationship with NJPW, Bennett made an appearance for the Japanese promotion on August 10 in Tokorozawa, Saitama, teaming with Adam Cole to defeat Captain New Japan and Jyushin Thunder Liger in a tag team match.

 From November 23 to December 5, Bennett and Matt Taven represented ROH and The Kingdom in NJPW's 2014 World Tag League.
 The team finished their round-robin block with a record of four wins and three losses, failing to advance to the finals.

 Bennett and Taven returned to NJPW on April 5, 2015, at Invasion Attack 2015, where they defeated Bullet Club (Doc Gallows and Karl Anderson) to win the IWGP Tag Team Championship.
 On July 5 at Dominion 7.5 in Osaka-jo Hall, The Kingdom lost the IWGP Tag Team Championship back to Bullet Club in their first defense.
 Bennett and Taven returned to NJPW in November to take part in the 2015 World Tag League, where they finished with a record of two wins and four losses, failing to advance from their block.

+Bennett and Taven, as the Undisputed Kingdom, made their return to NJPW after nine years on November 8, 2024 at Fighting Spirit Unleashed, where they were defeated by Shingo Takagi and Yota Tsuji.